Texas Railroad History - Tower 100 - Elgin

 A Crossing of the Houston & Texas Central Railway and the Missouri, Kansas & Texas Railway

 The Galveston & Red River (G&RR) Railway was chartered in 1848 with a grand plan to connect the port of Galveston with the Red River.
 Railroads from the Midwest were anticipated to bridge the river and enter Texas from Indian Territory (Oklahoma) creating an important export route for grain and other commodities.
-Unable to raise sufficient capital, the project languished until an unrelated opportunity arose: farming interests in Chappell Hill needed better transportation to the Houston market.
+Unable to raise sufficient capital, the project languished until an unrelated opportunity arose; farming interests in Chappell Hill needed better transportation to the Houston market.
 Chappell Hill was only sixty miles northwest of Houston but it was west of the flood-prone Brazos River, a wide and formidable obstacle.
-A meeting was held in 1852 to discuss Chappell Hill's transportation issues; Paul Bremond, one of the founders of the G&RR, attended.
-He suggested that in exchange for financial backing from Chappell Hill investors, the G&RR could be re-chartered to start construction in Houston and pass near Chappell Hill, remaining east of the Brazos.
-A branch line would be needed since crossing the Brazos was unnecessary for the G&RR to reach the Red River.
+A meeting to discuss Chappell Hill's transportation issues was held in 1852 and attended by Paul Bremond, one of the founders of the G&RR.
+He suggested that in exchange for financial backing from Chappell Hill investors, the G&RR could be re-chartered to start construction in Houston and pass near Chappell Hill while remaining east of the Brazos.
+A branch line would be needed to reach Chappell Hill because bridging the Brazos was unnecessary for the G&RR's route to the Red River.
 Bremond's proposal was accepted and the Legislature approved the change in 1853.

 In 1856, the G&RR completed its first 25 miles out of Houston to Cypress, arriving there just as the Legislature approved another charter amendment granting the railroad a new name, the Houston & Texas Central (H&TC) Railway.
 Much to the chagrin of Chappell Hill's resident investors, the amendment prohibited H&TC from building branch lines until the tracks to the Red River were completed.
-But the outlook was not completely bleak for Chappell Hill because a plan was being developed by businessmen in the nearby town of Brenham to build a railroad to connect to the H&TC.
-The Washington County Rail Road (WCRR) would pass through Chappell Hill as it headed toward a bridge to be built over the Brazos River.
-The WCRR charter was granted by the Legislature in February, 1856.
-By the end of that year, the Hempstead Town Co. was being organized to sell lots at a town site chosen to be the connecting point for the WCRR.
+However, a plan had been in development by businessmen in the nearby town of Brenham, west of Chappell Hill, to build a railroad to connect to the H&TC.
+The Washington County Rail Road (WCRR) would pass through Chappell Hill on its route to a planned bridge over the Brazos River.
+The WCRR charter was granted by the Legislature in February, 1856, and by the end of that year, the Hempstead Town Co. was being organized to sell lots at a town site chosen to be the H&TC connecting point for the WCRR.

 In 1858, the H&TC reached Hempstead from Cypress and continued construction north toward Navasota.
 The WCRR began construction westward from Hempstead in June, 1858 -- starting there allowed construction materials to be shipped from Galveston by rail on the H&TC.
 Seven miles of track reaching the east bank of the Brazos River was in place by early 1859.
 Bridging the Brazos took two years; the first train from Hempstead to Chappell Hill ran in early 1861.
 The WCRR line was finished soon thereafter with service into Brenham in April, 1861.